 You can now become the best employer you can be!
 For more information on how to run a Limited Company, we recommend reading our Contractors guide to setting up a Limited Company.

-Download our free contractors guide that’s packed with tips and advice for running a limited company.
+Download our free self employed guide that’s packed with tips and advice for running a limited company.
 It details rules and regulations around running your own business as a contractor or freelancer.